Dipsy0830/Dipsy0830.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now a fourth-year PhD student majoring in Control Engineering, at the College of Information Engineering, Zhejiang University of Technology, under the supervision of Prof. [Jinyin Chen](http://121.196.145.171:8080/chenjinyin/).
 Besides, I was a visiting scholar in the LAIR Lab at Lehigh University, supervised by Prof. [Lichao Sun](https://lichao-sun.github.io/).
+Now I am also working closely with Prof. [Yao Wan](https://scholar.google.com/citations?user=c3MtqtMAAAAJ&hl=en)

 Before that, I obtained my B.E. degree in the Electrical Engineering and Automation at the College of Information Engineering, Zhejiang University of Technology.

-My research interest includes trustworthy machine learning and robustness of deep learning systems.
-I am now working on attacks and defense on computer vision, diffusion models and multi-modal models.
+My research interest includes multi-modal models and trustworthy machine learning.
+I am now working on attacks and defense on computer vision, diffusion models and benchmarks on multi-modal models.
 If you are seeking any form of academic cooperation, please feel free to email me.

 <br/>
 💡 &nbsp; **Research is just one facet of my life.**